-I know it's wrong to be more compassionate to animals than to people, and that she's just a little kid stricken by horror who was only trying to make sense of her parent's unfair and sudden death, but it still made me glad to see the lying, manipulative psychopathic little b**ch getting what she deserved at the end.
+I know it's wrong to be more compassionate to animals than to people, and that she's just a little kid stricken by horror who was only trying to make sense of her parent's unfair and sudden death, but it still made me glad to see the manipulative little b**ch getting what she deserved at the end.

 Gloating over death?
 I know, I know.
 Objectively, this is a good film, a brilliant reflection about a broken childhood and there is a relation between the death of all living things.
 However, I'm not gonna accept this level of animal cruelty.
 I'm sorry but innocence is not about this kind of violence (especially when you are a child).
 This is excessively macabre.
 Even at war, death is not the answer to death.